Adidas Nigeria Release New Arrival in Time for Festive Season

 The collection includes a variety of high-quality, colourful and functional items that will be greatly sought after by fashion-conscious shoppers.
 This is sure to be a hit with all age groups, who would love to add style that does not compromise on comfort to their wardrobe.

-The release includes a range of styles from the brand’s top-selling categories- Originals, S performance and Sportswear.
+The release includes a range of styles from the brand’s top-selling categories- Originals, Performance and Sportswear.
 The sneakers are comfortable, the hoodies are soft, the accessories are cool, and the possibilities are numerous.
 They can be worn anytime and anywhere.

 If you want to turn heads and look your best this Christmas, you should visit the adidaAdidase at Ikeja City Mall and Jabi Lake Mall or shop from the comfort of your home via shopbcode.com.